rohanki/meshtastic-mqtt-slack/README.md

 # meshtastic-mqtt-slack
-Python scripts to bridge Meshtastic to Slack via MQTT\
+A collection of python scripts to bridge meshtastic to Slack via MQTT.

+Requires at least one node in the